-This topic contains 3 replies, has 4 voices, and was last updated by Peter L February 25, 2019.
+- This topic has 3 replies, 4 voices, and was last updated February 25, 2019 by Peter L.

 Migrating VPGs from one vCenter to another

 Aaron CApril 11, 2017 03:02:29 PM

 Zerto support had told us that migrating VPG’s from one vCenter to another was impossible.
 We could not find any tools to automate this task, which is beyond frustrating when there are hundreds of VM’s and VPG’s to migrate.

 The current solution offered by Zerto is to delete all the VPG’s while retaining the data at the DR site, create new VPG’s manually and use the data for pre-seeding the VPG’s.
 When you’re talking about 50+ VPG’s with 100’s of VM’s and at least quadruple that amount of individual VMDK’s to pre-seed, manual migration could easily take 100’s of man-hours to complete.